🔍 General

 maxlinear

-You can change the password after login.
+Note: You can change the password after logging in.

-🔧 Firmware & Support
+🔄 Firmware & Support

 Will you release firmware updates?